vmware/vic/tests/test-cases/Group6-VIC-Machine/6-18-Container-Name-Convention.md

 4. Create a new VCH using the --container-name-convention as 192.168.1.1-{name}
 5. Create a container and verify that the container works and vSphere name is according to the convention
 6. Run a variety of docker operations
+7. Create a new VCH using the --container-name-convention as 192.168.1.1-mycontainer

 # Expected Results
-* All steps should succeed as expected
+* All steps should succeed as expected, except step should fail with an error indicating that {name} or {id} must be included